 Challenge: Handling productivity increase for fast-growing needs

 An industry-leading chemical production and distribution operation in Irving Texas, specializing in insecticides and industrial solvents, had just built a new warehouse to expand their operations.

 According to Rode Chambers, W.W.
-Cannon automotive and material handling sales specialist, “Our client’s growth demanded expansion, so we were asked to design the layout for their manufacturing line and equip the new storage area.
-We understood their needs and designed a system for optimum productivity and efficiency.”
+Cannon automotive and material handling sales specialist, “Our client’s growth demanded expansion, so we were asked to design the layout for their manufacturing line and equip the new storage area.”

 Due to the different shapes and sizes of the containers and barrels being conveyed to various fill stations, they needed a “smart” system to automate the identification and sortation of their products.